For years Murray Hartin has been making audiences laugh, cry and visualise the spoken word with his unique style of Australian storytelling.

 His story “Rain From Nowhere”, written in February, 2007, addressing the issue of rural suicide, has touched the hearts of people Australia-wide.
 It is already being spoken of as one of the most significant pieces of Australian verse in recent memory.

-Muz has also produced a series of films and most recently a version of his diet story "A-Z", directed and animated by Zenon Kohler, made the final 16 of the 2007 Sony Tropfest short film festival.
+Muz's diet story "A-Z", directed and animated by Zenon Kohler, made the final 16 of the 2007 Sony Tropfest short film festival.

 A former regular on The John Laws and Alan Jones programs, he has produced a collection of books, DVDs & CDs.